ALL PHOTOS CLICK FULL SCREEN.

 Having just checked the blog I last did a variation of this walk in August 2022 with my friend Anne.
 We did it starting from Gartnavel Hospital walking through several districts that were largely unknown to us both and thoroughly enjoyed it.
 Anne not being available this time I did a solo greener variation of the same walk starting from Anniesland.
 As Glasgow, the UK's 4th largest city, is ever changing, year by year, I thought I would see if anything had changed this time around.
 And it had.
 New apartments in Anniesland next to the Forth and Clyde Canal where it goes under Bearsden Road.
 This is where the walk starts or ends, depending on direction of travel.
 Bus or train available to Anniesland Cross.

 It was a beautiful sunny morning of the type I adore and always strive to live my life within.
 No wind or just a gentle breeze on hill tops, Not too warm or humid though.
 A hot day of 24 c by afternoon but a crisp perfect morning.
 Canal reflections all the way along the route chosen.
 This is my idea of heaven on earth.
-Hence the blog title.
+Hence the main blog title.
 New buildings here as well.

 Late summer and the canal looks at its best.
 A beautiful walking route that avoids the urban sprawl around it.
 I've been watching Robbie Cumming's Canal Boat Diaries on TV ( also available on You Tube.) where he travels the English Midlands Canal network.
 I did notice a few canal boats in summer on this stretch of the Forth and Clyde canal when it first opened years ago but very few or none at all observed the last few years.
 And too many locks around this stretch for decent kayaking... which can be dangerous for kayaks anyway.
-Deep high, uncertain banks for getting in and out easily.
+Deep, high, uncertain banks for getting in and out easily.
 Over the decades I've recused several kayakers who fell in and found it unexpectedly hard to get back out again, depending where it occurs.
 Being young and fit certainly helps to pull yourself out unaided.

 You can tell the lack of boat traffic by the amount of summer weed in the canal this year.

-You may recognise this tower block from the TV series Still Game.
+You may recognize this tower block from the TV series Still Game.
 The fictional Craiglang was mostly shot in and around Maryhill although other locations were used as well.
 For instance South Nitshill featured in the pilot and first series before they moved to Osprey Heights. ( there used to be two or several white tower blocks here if I remember correctly and they used one getting demolished in the TV episode.)
 The pub they drank in was in nearby Ruchill.
 Navid's local newspaper shop was in Townhead so they definitely got their 10,000 steps a day when buying papers, milk and tobacco.
 Victoria Park was where the Park bench episode occurred.
-Knightswood Golf Course and surrounding high Knightswood hill views also featured regularly and Saltcoats/ Ardrossan district was where Winston lived briefly.
+Knightswood Golf Course and surrounding high Knightswood hill views also featured regularly and Saltcoats/Largs was where Winston lived briefly.
 If you get around the Central Belt a lot, like I have over the years, Scottish film and TV series like Taggart, Rebus, Trainspotting, and Outlander take on a new dimension of entertainment.
 For instance you can watch Taggart run after a bad guy through an Easterhouse tenement close then come out seconds later chasing him through a Drumchapel back court.
 Or Renton and Diane having a night out in Edinburgh when in reality most of the film was shot throughout Glasgow...
 Same with Edinburgh based detective Rebus.
 Or Outlander set in France... mostly shot still in Scotland at various east coast locations.
-Fife often standing in for France. ( much cheaper- less hassle.)
+Fife or Lothian often standing in for France. ( much cheaper- less hassle.)

 The great worm of Stockingfield Junction came next, where two canals meet and are spanned by a new pedestrian/ cycle bridge.
 I didn't think much of this giant serpentine sculpture if I'm honest when it was just bare grey plaster all over but now it's slowly getting its iridescent skin put on that has made all the difference.
 A stunning creation that will take years to complete.
 Best of luck with keeping people off it though as the day I was there an entire family was standing/ walking on its head despite numerous keep off signs.
 Almost gave up waiting for them to move off for this photo to be taken.